varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 BimlFlex has 3 types of keys managed through metadata:

 * Primary Key
-* Business Key
+* Integration Key
-* Alternate Business Key
+* Source Key

 A Primary Key is used to define the grain of the table, same way as a database primary key normally works.
 For a staging and persistent staging load the primary key is used to differentiate between a new row and an update to an already loaded row.
 When generating table scripts from BimlFlex the defined primary key columns will be used to build the staging and persistent staging primary keys.
 The default behavior is to generate the Primary Key together with the `RowEffectiveFrom` column.

 A source table can have multiple columns in the Primary Key definition.

-A Business Key is the key describing the business entity stored in the table.
-It is used in Data Vault modeling to describe the Core Business Concept or Enterprise Wide Business Key candidate that will be used to model and load Hubs.
-The Business Key can be the same as the Primary Key or it can be derived from a combination of attributes.
-The Business Key is always a string representation so the default creation behavior in BimlFlex is to apply the `FlexToBk()` expression to convert the source column data types to a string.
-The import metadata function can derive a Business Key from either the Primary Keys or the Unique Constraints from the source.
+An Integration Key is the key describing the business entity stored in the table.
+It is used in Data Vault modeling to describe the Core Business Concept or Enterprise Wide Business Key candidate that will be used to model and load Hubs for system integration.
+The Integration Key can be the same as the Source Primary Key or it can be derived from a combination of attributes.
+The Integration Key is always a string representation so the default creation behavior in BimlFlex is to apply the `FlexToBk()` expression to convert the source column data types to a string.
+The import metadata function can derive an Integration Key from either the Primary Keys or the Unique Constraints of the source.

-An Alternate Business Key is used as a backup of the source Primary Key when the primary key definition needs to be changed in the modeling process.
-If there are Primary Key columns defined as derived columns that aren't persisted into the Persistent Staging layer BimlFlex will use the Alternate Business Key instead.
+A Source Key is used to define the source Primary Key when the modeled primary key definition needs to be changed in the modeling process.
+If there are Primary Key columns defined as derived columns that aren't persisted into the Persistent Staging layer BimlFlex will use the Source Key instead.
 This is the normal approach for a Data Vault model.

-For the trial process using a Data Vault destination layer and using the Accelerator to accelerate the Data Vault objects, the source modeling will use the Business Keys to define the relationships.
-This allows the Accelerator to derive all Hubs, Links and Satellites based on the source metadata and the Business Key definitions used as well as their relationships.
-This will also use the defined Business Key as the single Primary key to allow the relationships to be defined in the metadata.
+For the trial process using a Data Vault destination layer and using the Accelerator to accelerate the Data Vault objects, the source modeling will use the Integration Keys to define the relationships.
+This allows the Accelerator to derive all Hubs, Links and Satellites based on the source metadata and the Integration Key definitions used as well as their relationships.
+This will also use the defined Integration Key as the single Primary key to allow the relationships to be defined in the metadata.

-In the `Import Metadata` dialog, the option to redefine relationships based on Business Keys was used.
-This has created a Main Business Key per imported table, based on the Primary Key of the source.
+In the `Import Metadata` dialog, the option to redefine relationships based on Integration Keys was used.
+This has created a Main Integration Key per imported table, based on the Primary Key of the source.
 This has also been set as the Primary Key for the table.
-For each foreign key constraint an additional Business Key has been created.
-The related table and column data has been set between these Business Keys and the related main Business Key column.
-This will allow the BimlFlex Data Vault Accelerator to create Hubs and Links using the defined Business Keys without additional configuration.
+For each foreign key constraint an additional Integration Key has been created.
+The related table and column data has been set between these Integration Keys and the related main Integration Key column.
+This will allow the BimlFlex Data Vault Accelerator to create Hubs and Links using the defined Integration Keys without additional configuration.

-### Defining Business Keys
+### Defining Integration Keys

-Defining Business Keys to use for Data Vault modeling is a Business Analysis phase in the implementation. finding the correct Business Key definition relies on business process and source system knowledge as well as source system data profiling.
+Defining Integration Keys to use for Data Vault modeling is a Business Analysis phase in the implementation. finding the correct Integration Key definition relies on business process and source system knowledge as well as source system data profiling.
 For true cross-system key matching in Data Vault, extensive analysis across all candidate sources is normally needed.
-Defining the actual Business Key is a more straightforward exercise.
-For a given source table there can be only one main Business Key column.
-For scenarios with multiple source keys, these columns are concatenated with a separator character to build a single Business Key.
-This maps to the Business Key column in the Data Vault Hub tables and allows the Data Vault model to adhere to the pattern.
+Defining the actual Integration Key is a more straightforward exercise.
+For a given source table there can be only one main Integration Key column.
+For scenarios with multiple source keys, these columns are concatenated with a separator character to build a single Integration Key.
+This maps to the Integration Key column in the Data Vault Hub tables and allows the Data Vault model to adhere to the pattern.

-BimlFlex provides an expression to concatenate and separate columns into the Business Key using the `FlexToBk(@@rs, Column1, Column2, Column3)` function.
+BimlFlex provides an expression to concatenate and separate columns into the Integration Key using the `FlexToBk(@@rs, Column1, Column2, Column3)` function.
 This can be applied in SSIS for SSIS load patterns and in SQL for SQL patterns.
 The trial uses the SSIS pattern and will implement the expression in a derived column in the generated SSIS packages.

-The concatenation character used with multiple columns is defined in the BimlFlex Settings using the `ConcatenatorBusinessKey` key.
+The concatenation character used with multiple columns is defined in the BimlFlex Settings using the `ConcatenatorIntegrationKey` key.
 The default concatenation character is `~`.

-BimlFlex also provides a shortcut code for accessing the current connections Record Source code when building the Business Key.
-Use the `@@rs` shortcut to inject the current record source code in to the Business Key.
+BimlFlex also provides a shortcut code for accessing the current connections Record Source code when building the Integration Key.
+Use the `@@rs` shortcut to inject the current record source code in to the Integration Key.
 This is commonly used when there is key overlap between source system with different meaning.
 This can be when the same codes mean different things and, more commonly, when synthetic keys are used that are commonly reused, such as number sequences.

-For the trial process, verify that the `@@rs` shortcut was added to all Business Keys by the import metadata process.
+For the trial process, verify that the `@@rs` shortcut was added to all Integration Keys by the import metadata process.
 For the Address table that would be `FlexToBk(@@rs, AddressID)`.

-More information and considerations for Business Keys are available in the [Building Business Keys for Data Vault](building-business-keys-for-data-vault.md) section.
+More information and considerations for Integration Keys are available in the [Building Integration Keys for Data Vault](building-integration-keys-for-data-vault.md) section.

 ### Defining Relationships

 Source system relationships describe the metadata so that the correct load patterns can be used.
 For Data Vault, relationships help the Accelerator build out Link constructs between entities.
 When a metadata import is performed, BimlFlex will add any constraints defined in the source.
 This information is maintained in the `ReferenceTable` and `ReferenceColumnName` columns in the Columns sheet in the metadata.
 The chosen reference column must be a Primary Key in the related table.
 Relationships are also present in the Data Vault and Dimensional model to describe relationships between Data Vault entities such as Hubs and Satellites as well as Facts and Dimensions to define load patterns.

-For the trial process, relationships are defined between the Business Key derived from the Foreign Key and the Business Key derived rom the Primary Key.
+For the trial process, relationships are defined between the Integration Key derived from the Foreign Key and the Integration Key derived rom the Primary Key.
 Review the relationship definitions in the columns tab.

 As an example, the Product source table has its own `Product_BK` column that is derived from the Primary Key and has a `SsisExpression` expression of `FlexToBk(@@rs,ProductID)`.
-This column is marked as the Business Key of the table (`BusinessKey` set to `Y`).
-It also has 2 derived Business Key columns that reference the 2 objects related to the Product, the ProductCategory and ProductModel.
+This column is marked as the Integration Key of the table (`IsIntegrationKey` set to `Y`).
+It also has 2 derived Integration Key columns that reference the 2 objects related to the Product, the ProductCategory and ProductModel.

-These derived BK columns create the same Business Key value as their related table BK's and have the ReferenceTable and ReferenceColumnName mapped to these related tables Business Keys.
+These derived BK columns create the same Integration Key value as their related table BK's and have the ReferenceTable and ReferenceColumnName mapped to these related tables Integration Keys.

 | ColumnName         | IsDerived | ModelReference  | SsisExpression                   | ReferenceTable                           | ReferenceColumnName |
 | ----------         | --------- | --------------  | --------------                   | --------------                           | ------------------- |
 | ProductCategory_BK | Y         | ProductCategory | FlexToBk(@@rs,ProductCategoryID) | AdventureWorksLT.SalesLT.ProductCategory | ProductCategory_BK  |
 | ProductModel_BK    | Y         | ProductModel    | FlexToBk(@@rs,ProductModelID)    | AdventureWorksLT.SalesLT.ProductModel    | ProductModel_BK     |

-This metadata and these relationships will allow BimlFlex to accelerate a Data Vault Hub table from the Product table based on the main Product_BK Business Key and Links to the ProductCategory and ProductModel entities as well as store all product attributes in satellites attached to the Product Hub.
+This metadata and these relationships will allow BimlFlex to accelerate a Data Vault Hub table from the Product table based on the main Product_BK Integration Key and Links to the ProductCategory and ProductModel entities as well as store all product attributes in satellites attached to the Product Hub.

 ### Defining object related Metadata